MarkKozel/CompOrgEText/docs/Introduction/Concepts/Abstraction.md

     </tr>
 </table>

 Abstraction is a tool used to communication and understand an item or concept.
 Teaching mathematics in public school relies on abstraction to expose students to the complex world of math, slowly, over several years.
-From kindergarten, where students learn numbers, to Jr High, where students are exposed to geometry and trigonometry, and on to high school where calculus is taught
+From kindergarten, where students learn numbers, to Jr High, where students are exposed to geometry and trigonometry, and on to high school where calculus is taught.

+When moving between layers, you can express the transition in one (1) or two (2) ways:

+- Moving to a more specific layer (down), say the Higher level *has* Lower level in it
+>A Kingdom *has* Phylums
+- Moving to a less specific layer (up), say the Lower level *is part of the* Higher level
+>A Phylum *is* part of the Kingdom

 ## Computer Organization Abstraction Layers